What is CHILDSMILE?

 A number of other countries have adopted similar programmes to the CHILDSMILE programme.
 Wales has implemented Designed to Smile which is very similar to CHILDSMILE.
 Japan and Thailand have also implemented tooth brushing programmes.

 In 2016 dental student, Ellen Clark, undertook a research project “Supervised tooth brushing in Northland” as her thesis for her Masters degree in Community Dentistry.
 She concluded ” The findings show improved caries outcomes at one year for children involved in a supervised tooth brushing programme; it is the first New Zealand study to show this.
-It is also the first study in the world to show that an overall improvement in OHRQoL can occur in children who take part in a supervised tooth brushing programme.
+It is also the first study in the world to show that an overall improvement in oral health can occur in children who take part in a supervised tooth brushing programme.
 This reinforces the need for policy to consider other approaches to improve children’s oral health in communities that experience high caries and poor oral health.”

 Another way to combat tooth decay is for schools to adopt “no junk food” policies.
 This not only reduces dental decay, but improves overall health.